HaschwalthB/snippetstash/README.md

 - [**ui/static/img**](ui/static/img): Stores the image files used in the user interface.
 - [**ui/static/js**](ui/static/js): Holds the JavaScript files for implementing dynamic functionality in the user interface.

-## 💻 Stack

-Include a concise explanation about the Tech Stack employed.

 ## 🚀 Run Locally
 Clone the snippetstash repository:

 git clone https://github.com/HaschwalthB/snippetstash